 England's first football centurion, a one-club man who captained his country with impeccable dignity through three World Cups.

-Billy Wright embodied the spirit of post-war English football: loyal, tough, and impeccably sportsmanlike.
-For twenty years, his entire professional career was spent at Wolverhampton Wanderers, where his leadership from centre-half was the bedrock of the team's success under manager Stan Cullis.
-With his trademark combed-back hair and crisp tackles, Wright became the first player in the world to win 100 international caps, a landmark that cemented his national hero status.
-He captained England a record 90 times, leading them into battle at the 1950, 1954, and 1958 World Cups.
-His marriage to Joy Beverley of the pop singing group The Beverley Sisters made them the country's original celebrity football couple.
-Wright's career, untouched by scandal, set a standard for conduct and dedication that few have matched.
+Billy Wright became the first player in the world to win 100 international caps, a landmark that made him a national hero.
+Born in 1924, he spent his entire twenty-year professional career at Wolverhampton Wanderers, anchoring the team from centre-half under manager Stan Cullis.
+He captained England a record 90 times, leading them at the 1950, 1954, and 1958 World Cups.
+His marriage to Joy Beverley of The Beverley Sisters made them the country's original celebrity football couple.
+Wright's career, untouched by scandal, set a standard for conduct and dedication few have matched.

 1901–1927